SSL-WM: A Black-Box Watermarking Approach for Encoders Pre-trained by Self-supervised Learning: Evaluation

 \textbf{Time consumption (Efficiency).} The time consumption of watermarking is mainly reflected in two aspects: watermark embedding and ownership verification.
 On the one hand, the watermarking task will lead to additional time/computational consumption during the SSL model training process compared to the clean model training process.
-Table~\ref{tab:effectiveness} shows that the extra computational overhead introduced by watermark is on average 1,627 minutes in absolute value and 18.64\% in percentage, which is acceptable for the trainer since the watermarking model only needs to be trained once.
-On the other hand, when ownership verification, if the watermark extraction process is too complex and time-consuming, it may alert the attacker and thus lead to ownership verification failure.
+Table~\ref{tab:effectiveness} shows that the computational overhead introduced by the watermark is, on average, 1,991 minutes in value and 22.81\% in percentage, which are acceptable for the trainer since watermarking the model only needs to be done once. \ignore{On the other hand, when ownership verification, if the watermark extraction process is too complex and time consuming, it may alert the attacker and thus lead to ownership verification failure.}On the other hand, during ownership verification, if the watermark extraction process is overly complex and time-consuming, it may raise suspicion to attackers, probably resulting in a failure of ownership verification.
 Therefore, we evaluate the watermark extraction time using our standard ownership verification process.
-We generate ten sets of clean inputs $\mathbb{H}_{c1}, \cdots, \mathbb{H}_{c10}$, where each set is generated by sampling 30 samples for each class in the downstream tasks, and we also attach the watermark pattern onto these clean samples to compose $\mathbb{H}_{wm}$.
-Then, We use $\mathbb{H}_{c1}, \cdots, \mathbb{H}_{c10}, \mathbb{H}_{wm}$ to query these suspect models in the downstream tasks with only the average cost in 4.704 seconds.
-Thus, the experimental results demonstrate that our watermark extraction process is efficient and beneficial for ownership validation.
+As shown in Table~\ref{tab:effectiveness}, except CLIP and BERT, the extraction time of other SSL models is within 10 seconds.
+It takes a relatively long time (at most 57.72 seconds) for CLIP and BERT to extract watermarks because they are large models with numerous parameters to be compared with other models.
+In summary, the evaluation results demonstrate that our watermark extraction process is efficient\ignore{and beneficial for} during ownership validation.